Job interview etiquette in Japan

 Wearing a suit is a common rule of job interviews in Japan.
 Some fashion related companies may ask you to dress casually in order to check your sense of fashion.
 But if there’s no special requirements, it’s always safe to wear a suit to the interview.

 Some companies may tell you to bring your resume before interviews.
-But even if they don’t inform you, it’s always better to carry a resume and hand it in right before the start of the interview.
+But even if they don’t inform you, it’s always better to bring it with you and hand it in right before the start of the interview.
 This will definitely leave a good impression at the interview.
 But always remember to use a computer to make your resume instead of handwriting.
 Handwriting was considered to be sincere in the past, but since nowadays most companies use computers to keep your resume, it’s always better to use a computer to type your resume.

 Usually arriving 5~10 minutes before an appointment is considered to be polite in Japan.
-Being late is definitely NG in most situations, but if there’s an unavoidable reason, always make sure to contact the interviewer in advance.
-Also, arriving a lot earlier than the designated time can cause inconvenience to the interviewer because they may have other schedules.
-Thererfore, the perfect arriving time would be 5~10 minutes before the interview.
+Being late is definitely NO in eberywhere, but if there’s an unavoidable reason, always make sure to contact the interviewer in advance.
+Also, arriving a lot earlier than the designated time can cause inconvenience to the interviewer because they may have other tasks on their hands.
+Therefore, the appropriate arriving time would be 5~10 minutes before the interview.

 It’s common to wear a coat during winter.
-To take off your coat before entering the office is also considered good manners.
+Take it off before entering the office is considered good manners.
 The best time would be before you enter the office.
 You can take off your coat in the elevator or after you arrive at the nearest station.
-You can hang the coat on your arm.
+You can rest the coat on your arm.

 There’s usually a tablet or a phone in front of the office.
 If there’s a tablet, you can just follow the instructions to inform about your arrival.
 If there’s a phone, you will need to dial the reception number which is usually written on the phone.
 When you make the phone call, it’s best to include your name, interview time and the name of the interviewer.
 In Japanese, you can say, “私、本日X時からの面接に参りましたXXと申します。XX様に面接のお時間を頂戴しています”.（Watashi, honjistu X ji kara no mensetu ni mairimashita XXX to moshimasu.
 XX sama ni mensetu no ojikan o chodai shiteimasu”)